 CORAL GABLES, FL (Feb.5, 2010) – The Coral Gables-based law firm Colson Hicks Eidson, announced today that the firm has signed a 10-year lease to relocate its office to 255 Alhambra in Coral Gables.
 As the new lead tenant, the Firm will occupy the penthouse floor and receive naming rights to the building.
 The expected move-in date is July 2010.

-Colson Hicks Eidson has leased the 17,000 square-foot penthouse in the 13-story building located just one block away from their current location at 255 Aragon, where they currently occupy 14,000 square-feet and have been a tenant for ten-years.
+Colson Hicks Eidson has leased the 17,000 square-foot penthouses in the 13-story building located just one block away from their current location at 255 Aragon, where they currently occupy 14,000 square-feet and have been a tenant for ten years.